Child and Family Supports

 FCSS believes that the early years are critical years.

 Kids Day Out offers a program for children 19 months to 5 years of age on a drop in basis.
-The program runs most mornings from 9:30 a.m. to 11:45 a.m.
+The program runs Tuesday and Thursday mornings from 9:30 a.m. to 11:45 a.m.
 There is a fee of $9.00/visit and punch cards are also available (5 session / $45 or 10 session / $81).
 A registration form must be completed prior to your child attending the program (Kid_s_Day_Out_Registration_Form).
 If you are interested we encourage you to call or better yet come in for a visit.

 Do you offer other Early Childhood Programs?